 The reality is that miracle cures for being hungover are generally a myth and the best way to avoid a hangover is not to drink!
 However, we know it’s often too easy to overindulge so here are some tips for easing the symptoms …

 Every drop of alcohol you drink ends up in your system and your body breaks down that alcohol into a toxic chemical called acetyaldehyde.
 Food doesn’t cancel it out, but eating a meal will slow the speed at which it gets into your body, giving your liver more of a chance to detoxify it.
-Leafy greens in particular help protect your liver from these toxic chemicals or you could try our delicious and hearty Raspberry Power Smoothie which you can find in our free E-book!
+Leafy greens in particular help protect your liver from these toxic chemicals or you could try my delicious and hearty Raspberry Power Smoothie!
 It has a shot of fruity, sherbety baobab powder – a vitamin C rich fruit for some much needed energy.

 Contrary to popular belief the type of drinks you choose and the order in which you drink them makes no difference in the likelihood of hangover.
 No matter how it’s packaged, it’s the ethanol in drinks that delivers the poison, breaking down into the toxic by-products that induce the hangover.
 And while Hair of the Dog might give temporary relief from a hangover, the body has to process the additional alcohol on top of what you drank the night before.
 It’s the total amount of ethanol you consume that causes the problems.